This post may contain affiliate links, please see the privacy policy for details.

 • Spoon the batter into muffin pan cups.
 Then top each cup of batter with a few blueberries, gently pressing them in a bit.
 This will allow your muffins to have blueberries in each bite and look nice on top after being baked!

-• Sprinkle coarse sugar on top for extra flavour and texture, bake for 15 to 20 minutes until risen and golden.
+• Sprinkle coarse sugar on top for extra flavor and texture (if liked) and bake for 15 to 20 minutes until risen and golden.
 If you are not sure whether the muffins are baked, the top should bounce back when pressed.
+Serve warm or cooled.

 Nutrition